mouloud240/taskManager/README.md

 ## Technologies Used

-- **Flutter**: For building the user interface.
+- **Flutter**: This is used to build the user interface.
 - **Firebase**: For user authentication and cloud storage.
 - **Hive**: For local data storage.
 - **Riverpod**: For state management.

 ## Contribution

-Feel free to open issues and submit pull requests for any features or improvements you’d like to see.
+Feel free to open issues and submit pull requests for any features or improvements you want.

 ## License